 A six-hour layover might be barely enough to go from one terminal to another in such big airports like Newark or JFK.
 For Riga, though, six hours is more than enough time to make a brief visit to the city center.
-On top of that, with public transportation running regularly, you don’t even need to shell out a lot of money for a taxi.
+On top of that, with public transportation running regularly, you don’t even need to shell out a lot of money on a taxi.

-A 20-30 minutes bus ride doesn’t rob you neither of money not of precious time.
+A 20-30-minute bus ride doesn’t rob you neither of money not of precious time.
 You can still explore the major attractions of the Old Town during the six-hour layover in Riga and come back to the airport in time for your connecting flight.
 Without further ado, let’s see how to do your six-hour layover in Riga.